cproc - new compact compiler for C language

 Development has not yet been completed, but at the current stage, support for most of the C11 specification has been implemented.
 Features currently unsupported include variable-length arrays, preprocessor, generation of PIE (position independent code) executables and shared libraries, inline assembler, long double type, _Thread_local specifier, volatile types, string literals prefixed with (L"..." ).

-At the same time, the capabilities of cproc are already enough to build itself, mcpp, gcc 4.7, binutils and other basic applications.
-The key difference from other compilers is the focus on creating a compact and uncomplicated implementation.
-For example, the backend allows you to generate code that demonstrates 70% of the performance of advanced compilers, but the proposed functionality fits into 10% of large compilers.
-Supported building for x86_64 and aarch64 architectures on Linux and FreeBSD platforms with Glibc, bsd libc and Musl libraries.
+At the same time, cproc's capabilities are already sufficient for compiling itself, mcpp, gcc 4.7, binutils, and other basic applications.
+Its key difference from other compilers is its focus on creating a compact and uncomplicated implementation.
+For example, the backend generates code that demonstrates 70% of the performance of advanced compilers, while offering only 10% of the functionality of larger compilers.
+Compilation is supported for x86_64 and aarch64 architectures on platforms.
+Linux and FreeBSD with Glibc, bsd libc and Musl libraries.

 Source: opennet.ru